mesosphere/dcos-docs-site/pages/ksphere/dispatch/latest/deployment/index.md

   simple, reproducible deployment to multiple different clusters by having a single source of truth for cluster and application configuration.

-That said, there are some cases when live debugging is necessary in order to resolve an incident in the minimum amount of time.
+With that said, there are some cases when live debugging is necessary to resolve an incident in the minimum amount of time.
 In such cases, a pull request-based workflow adds expensive overhead when you need it least.
 Dispatch's CD strategy supports this scenario by letting you disable the Auto Sync feature.